Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 I'll have to find it for you.

-And also, do you know that the uh this probably will not surprise you, the Andrew Breitbart has uh dug this one up that journalists are advising the protesters.
+And also, do you know that the, this probably will not surprise you.

 Emails have been found.

-At some uh Dylan Radigan at M SNBC and Matt Taibi are sending emails back and forth with organizers telling them how to position their demands, that they've got to have some demands, how they can improve their coverage.
+Journalists at MSNBC and some guy named Matt Taibbi at some Dylan Radigan at MSNBC and Matt Taibbi are sending emails back and forth with organizers telling them how to position their demands, that they've got to have some demands, how they can improve their coverage.

-This whole thing is a construct of the media Democrat complex, industrial complex.
+This whole thing is a construct of the media-Democrat complex, industrial complex.

-Dana Locha has actually written about it.
+Daniel Losch has actually written about it.

 Big journalism has learned that the Occupy Washington, D.C. movement is working with well-known media members to craft its demands and messaging while these media members report on the movement.